vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-in-a-custom-application.md

 }
 ```

 Related to defining how actions change observations, you will also need to define how actions change the state of the agent.
 This is what the `get_state()` function returns.
-The returned state needs to be a dictionary with an entry per agent in the environment that contains the agent's position and orientation relative to some global reference point.
+The returned state needs to be a dictionary with an entry per agent in the environment.
+The entry should contain the agent's position and orientation relative to some global reference point.
 For each sensor associated with that agent, a sub-dictionary should return the sensor's position and orientation relative to the agent.

 For example, if you have one agent with two sensors, the state dictionary could look like this:
 ```